vielhuber/gists/gists/MySQL Importexport backuprestore dump mysqldump on command line #sql/readme.txt

 // Error: 'Access denied; you need (at least one of) the PROCESS privilege(s) for this operation' when trying to dump tablespaces
 // to prevent that, add
 --no-tablespaces

+// if errors with "NO_AUTO_CREATE_USER" appears, simply replace all occurences of that string with "" and reimport

 // speed up even more
 https://serverfault.com/a/568465/442998